FC Krasnodar: European history

 On 17 July 2014, FC Krasnodar played its first-ever match in the UEFA Europa League, playing Estonian club Sillamäe Kalev.
 FC Krasnodar took a conclusive 4–0 victory.
 The second match between these teams was also won by Krasnodar; the score was 5–0.
 In the next round, FC Krasnodar faced Diósgyőr, winning both matches by 5–1 and 3–0 scorelines, respectively.

 In a draw for the playoff round, FC Krasnodar was unseeded, which brought them a much stronger opponent, Spanish club Real Sociedad.
 The first match against this club ended up in a 1–0 defeat, though FC Krasnodar won the second match 3–0, taking them to the competition's group stage.

 The following year, Krasnodar got to the Europa League group stage for the second time in a row.
 Their group consisted of Borussia Dortmund, PAOK and Gabala.
-They won all their home games, and even pulled off a surprising 1–0 win against Dortmund.
+They won all their home games, and even pulled off a 1–0 win against Dortmund.
 They finished first with four wins (1–0 against Dortmund, 2–1 against PAOK, 2–1 and 3–0 against Gabala), one draw (0–0 against PAOK) and one loss (1–2 against Dortmund).
 They continued to the round of 32, and were drawn against Sparta Prague.
 They lost 1–0 in their away game, and lost their home game 3–0.